becauro/readpe/readme.md

 ### compilation/Install

-This procedure is going to compile and Install it at same time.
+This procedure is going to compile and Install software at same time.

 **Note**: There is no *clear*, *uninstall* targets in this `OneClickMake` file yet.

-**Note 2**: If you are using Windows OS as build machine, I suggest you rename the 'make' tools binary for call it 'make'.
-This avoid error, once Makefile commands use make tools by invock it by 'make' word.

-**Note 3**: Theses Makefiles were tested only in Windows and GNU/Linux (Debian Like) Operation Systems.

 To *compile* and *install* this software, just type: